Austin State Hospital

-Austin State Hospital (ASH), formerly known until 1925 as the Texas State Lunatic Asylum, is a 299-bed psychiatric hospital located in Austin, Texas.
+Austin State Hospital (ASH), formerly known until 1925 as the Texas State Lunatic Asylum, is a 240-bed psychiatric hospital located in Austin, Texas.
 It is the oldest psychiatric facility in the state of Texas, and the oldest continuously operating west of the Mississippi River.
-It is operated by the Texas Department of State Health Services.
+It is operated by the Texas Health and Human Services Commission.

 Services

 Austin State hospital offers psychiatric services for children, adolescents, and adults.
 These individuals may be struggling with one or more challenges within a broad range of mental illnesses and developmental or intellectual disabilities.
 This hospital offers acute, short-term care in the form of crisis stabilization with the goal of reintegration into society and the transition to long-term outpatient care.

 History

 Establishment and early years

 The Texas State Lunatic Asylum was chartered by the Texas Legislature on August 28, 1856.
 The Act set aside $50,000 in U.S. bonds for the construction of a suitable building.
 The Governor was authorized to appoint a commission of three men to select a site of between 50 and 100 acres for the asylum, and to appoint a physician to serve as Superintendent at a salary of $2,000 per year and $10,000 in U.S. bonds was set aside for operations of the facility.
 Gov. Elisha M. Pease appointed Dr. J. C. Perry as the first Superintendent on May 27, 1857.
 He was replaced by Dr. C. G. Keenan on February 13, 1858.

 Sam Houston was elected governor in 1859 and appointed Dr. Beriah Graham as Superintendent on January 9, 1860.
 It was during Dr. Graham's tenure that the Main Building was completed and opened for patients on March 11, 1861.
 Five days later, Gov. Houston resigned, and his successor, Gov. Edward Clark, re-appointed Dr. Keenan.
 Dr. Keenan served for about seven months until a new governor was elected later that year.

 Gov. Francis Lubbock appointed Dr. J. M. Steiner as Superintendent on November 1, 1861.